nextflow-io/training/docs/hello_nextflow/04_hello_channels.md

 ## 0. Warmup: Run Samtools and GATK directly

-Just like in the Hello World example, we want to try out the commands manually before we attempt to wrap them in a workflow.
-The difference here is that we're going to use Docker containers to obtain and run the tools.
+Just like previously, we want to try out the commands manually before we attempt to wrap them in a workflow.

 !!! note